 Student Life at Porter's is enriching and exciting.
-With 45 clubs, several performing groups, countless community service opportunities, new activities each weekend, and revered traditions, there is truly something for everyone.
-Explore this section of our website to learn more about Student Life at Porter's, or feel free to contact me if you have any questions!
+With 45 clubs and alliances, several performing groups, countless community service opportunities, new activities each weekend, and revered traditions, there is truly something for everyone.

 When the class day ends and the sports teams put away their equipment, the co-curricular opportunities at Miss Porter’s School come alive.
-With 45 clubs, several performing groups, countless community service opportunities, new activities each weekend, and revered traditions, there is something for everyone.
+With 45 clubs and alliances, several performing groups, countless community service opportunities, new activities each weekend, and revered traditions, there is something for everyone.
 Activities for the upcoming weekend are posted each Tuesday, and students may sign up online.
-Students are invited to suggest different activities, and the Student Head of Activities works closely with the Associate Dean of Students to make sure there are opportunities everyone can enjoy each weekend.
+Students are invited to suggest different activities, and the Student Head of Activities works closely with the Dean of Students office to make sure there are opportunities everyone can enjoy each weekend.

 The school shuttle runs several times each weekend, providing transportation to area malls, movies, bookstores, museums, and restaurants.
 There are also many on-campus activities offered on the weekends, such as swimming and use of the fitness center, spa nights, game nights, coffee houses and club meetings and events.
 Additionally, Porter’s belongs to a consortium of 11 area schools, which alternate hosting inter-school events on Saturday evenings.
-Porter’s students meet and form friendships with other students within the consortium at events such as dances, performances, ski trips, carnivals, trips to Six Flags, and concerts.
+Porter’s students meet and form friendships with other students within the consortium at events such as socials, performances, carnivals, concerts, trips to Six Flags, NYC and Boston.

-Each New Girl is assigned an advisor who is a full-time member of the faculty or staff.
-The advisor provides academic and personal support for his or her advisee and is available to the student and her parents for informal counseling.
-Advisors meet weekly with their advisee group, during which time students form bonds with fellow advisees and discuss a range of topics from academics or sports to social issues or upcoming dances.
-The advisor often offers snacks, along with encouragement, humor, and sage advice to his or her group during these weekly meetings.
-Advisors also develop comfortable relationships with their advisees by meeting with them individually on a regular basis.
-Advisors celebrate their advisees’ successes and offer guidance for academic and personal issues during these meetings.
+Miss Porter's School is committed to promoting the best student educational environment possible.
+Faculty act in support of students, offering assistance as necessary in academics, athletics, in the dorms, and in the general community.
+To this end, each student is assigned an advisor who is a member of the faculty or staff.
+The advisor provides academic and personal support for their advisees and is available to both the student and their parents/guardians.
+Advisors meet weekly with their advisee group, during which time students form bonds with fellow advisees and discuss a range of topics from academics or sports to social issues or upcoming activities.
+Advisors also hold regular individual meetings with each advisee in which they celebrate their advisees' successes and offer guidance for academic and personal issues.